 Updates of raw imaging software like Capture One are no surprise.
 They contain the usual bug fixes and new camera support.
 Every now and then a new feature is added or an existing feature enhanced.
 However, not many had expected Phase One would add a bunch of novelties in their first point release.
-But what is new in Capture One Pro 8.1?
+Discover what is new in this Capture One Pro 8.1 review?

 Capture One Pro 8.1 Review

-The Edit With… command opens a Edit Recipe dialog like when exporting.
+The Edit With… command opens the Edit Recipe dialog like when exporting.
 Here you select your options like JPEG or TIFF file and the editor to open the exported image with.
-When ready, you hit the Edit Variant button and the following actions happen:

 - the exported image appears in your Browser next to the original;